 To recognize and celebrate the life of this truly remarkable global leader on the 150th anniversary of his birth, including his lasting influence and inspiration in the U.S., please support the efforts of the Gandhi 150 Commemorative Stamp Initiative.

-Sriram Sonty is an ophthalmologist by profession since 1970, and a Gandhi enthusiast from 1986, when he paid tribute to the Sabarmati ashram & Pietermaritzburg Railway Station in South Africa.
+Sriram Sonty is Chairman of the Gandhi 150 US Commemorative Stamp Initiative.
+An ophthalmologist by profession since 1970, he is also a Gandhi enthusiast since 1986 when he paid tribute to the Sabarmati ashram & Pietermaritzburg Railway Station in South Africa.
 He is also a Trustee of the Gandhi Memorial Trust in Skokie, Illinois.
 He has presented at more than a hundred forums on Mahatma Gandhi.
 He has given permission to use content from this blog post freely.
 You can contact him at firstname.lastname@example.org.